Shivaji-137/Google-Scholars-Scraper/Readme.md

 # Google Scholar Scraper

-This script allows you to search for authors and titles on Google Scholar, open URLs in a browser, download available PDFs, and clear the console screen.
+This command line script (works in windows, linux) allows you to search for authors and titles on Google Scholar, open URLs in a browser, download available PDFs, and clear the console screen.

 ## Requirements